Sansi/StellarCamSite/README.md

 2. Click the upper image to access the live video.
 3. SIREN: Alarm sounds until manually switched off.
 4. MOTION ALERTS: Configure the phone to receive motion alert push notifications.
-5. LIGHTS: switching on / off the product
+5. LIGHTS: Switching on/off the product

 ![](./images/12.PNG)

-### 6. Online live-video
+### 6. Live video

 1. Watch real-time monitoring videos via the camera.
-2. Select the video resolution on the top-right side of the screen.
+2. Toggle video resolution by tapping the top-right button.
-3. Switch on/off the product and the alarm sound.
+3. Switch on/off the light, audio output or the siren.
-4. Hold the microphone button for real-time intercom.
+4. Hold the microphone button for real-time voice chat.

 ![](./images/13.PNG)